Koodimonni/wordpress-test-template/README.md

 ```

 ### Example of validating WordPress PHP coding standards
-1. Copy spec/ folder from this repo into your repo root
-2. Add this into your .travis.yml
+1. Add this into your .travis.yml

 ```yaml
 # This uses newer and faster docker based build system